Frequently Asked Questions

 The Intensive Weekend program is designed for students who work full time in human service related areas and wish to continue their full time employment while pursuing a graduate degree in social work.
 For many students, the IW program has made it possible obtain their MSW.
 It is a challenging program, but as many students and alumni have said, it is MANAGEABLE.
 We hope that the FAQ's below provide some answers to the questions you may have.
 Don't hesitate to contact us if you have additional questions!

-You should have been employed in a social services or a broadly defined human services-related capacity for at least a year, preferably on a full-time basis.
+You should have been employed in a social services or a broadly defined human services-related capacity for at least a year, preferably on a full-time basis, by the time classes start.

 The application process consists of applying via graduate admissions.
 You must select School of Social Work and then the Intensive Weekend program or Advanced Standing Intensive Weekend program.